 JACKSONVILLE, Fla. – With training camp kicking off, it is time to look at the Jaguars roster position by position.

 On Monday it was the defensive line.
-Tuesday, it was the linebackers.
-Wednesday, we finish with the defensive backs.
+Today, it’s the linebackers.

 How about the offense